wanmok/metametric/README.md

-# autometric
+# metametric
-This is the codebase of the paper "A Unified View of Evaluation Metrics for Information Extraction".
+This is the codebase for the paper "A Unified View of Evaluation Metrics for Information Extraction".
+See [docs](./docs/) for details.